 Being called brave in that context makes me feel like I’m living a way I shouldn’t.
 Whether it’s safety or societal expectation, that’s how it can feel about my blindness sometimes.
 I genuinely appreciate the compliment, but you should know that it can also come across differently than intended.

 I’m not saying never compliment anyone with a disability.
 I also not saying to never call someone brave.
 Just think about the words and your message.
 Think about the context of your compliment.
-I am brave.
-I am strong.
-I am also blind and capable.
+I am brave but not because of my circumstance.